 The research, testing, manufacturing, labeling, approval, selling, marketing, promotion and distribution of drugs are subject to extensive regulation by the FDA and comparable foreign regulatory authorities, whose laws and regulations may differ from country to country.
-We are not permitted to market our drug candidates in the United States or in other countries until we or any of our collaborators receive approval of an NDA from the FDA or marketing approval from applicable regulatory authorities outside of the United States.
+We are not permitted to market our drug candidates in the United States or in other countries until we or any of our collaborators receive approval of a New Drug Application, or NDA, from the FDA or marketing approval from applicable regulatory authorities outside of the United States.
 Our drug candidates are in early stages of development and are subject to the risks of failure inherent in drug development.
-We have not submitted an application for or received marketing approval for any of our drug candidates in the United States or in any other jurisdiction.
+On August 6, 2018, we announced the completion of the rolling submission of an NDA to the FDA with a request for accelerated approval for selinexor as a new treatment for patients with penta-refractory multiple myeloma.
+On October 5, 2018, the FDA accepted for filing our NDA, granted our request for priority review and assigned an action date of April 6, 2019 under the PDUFA.
+In its acceptance letter, the FDA stated that it is currently planning to hold an advisory committee meeting to discuss this NDA.
+We have not submitted any other application for, or received any marketing approval of, any of our drug candidates in the United States or in any other jurisdiction.
 We have limited experience in conducting and managing the clinical trials necessary to obtain marketing approvals, including FDA approval of an NDA.